The $s$-value: evaluating stability with respect to distributional shifts: Related work

+In machine learning, there is much work on computing which data or features contribute to a prediction, e.g.\ using Shapley values \citep{lundberg2017unified,ghorbani2019data}.
+In contrast, we are interested in how distributional changes in features (or covariates) lead to parameter changes.

-Sensitivity analyses in the causal inference literature aim to investigate the stability of causal estimates with respect to unmeasured confounding \citep{CornfieldHaHaLiShWy59, Rosenbaum87, DingVa16}.
-Our proposal can be seen as a version of sensitivity analysis for general estimands where we evaluate both the stability of an estimand with respect to the overall shift in distribution and the stability with respect to directional distribution shifts, that is, shift in marginal distribution of certain observed variables.
+Sensitivity analyses in the causal inference literature aim to investigate the stability of causal estimates with respect to unmeasured confounding \citep{CornfieldHaHaLiShWy59, Rosenbaum87,DingVa16,zhao2019sensitivity,cinelli2020making}.
+Our proposal can be seen as a version of sensitivity analysis for general estimands where we evaluate both the stability of an estimand with respect to the overall shift in distribution and the stability with respect to directional distribution shifts.

-The classical robust statistics literature \citep{Huber81} has focused on measuring robustness with respect to contaminations by using measures such as leverage scores and the influence function and constructing estimators that are not unduly affected by outliers and contaminations.
-In our setting, distribution shift is induced by changes in the underlying population, not by outliers.
-Estimators that are robust in the classical sense may be unstable under distribution shift.
-Under distribution shift, statistical parameters are generally expected to change.
-Thus, instead of robustifying estimators, our goal is to inform practitioners about potential sources of instability and provide tools to help transfer estimators across settings.
+Classical robust statistics \citep{Huber81} addresses robustness against contaminations and outliers using measures like leverage scores and influence functions to construct estimators that are not unduly influenced by such outliers.
+Influence functions play an important role in this work, since it corresponds to the functional derivative of a parameter with respect to the distribution.
+Different from classical robust statistics, in our case the perturbation is not a contamination but corresponds to an actual change in the underlying population.
+Rather than robustifying estimators, our aim is to equip practitioners with tools to detect sources of instability and facilitate the transfer of estimators across different settings.

-There has been a resurgence of research trying to address the challenges posed by distributional shifts.
-This research has mostly focused on building distributionally robust estimators where more weight is given to the outliers by considering worst-case distributional shifts in a neighborhood of the training distribution \citep{DuchiNa18, SinhaNaDu18, EsfahaniKu18, Shafieezadeh-AbadehEsKu15, JeongNa20, CauchoisGuAlDu20, SubbaswamyAdSa21aistats}.
+There has been a resurgence of research addressing the challenges posed by distributional shifts.
+This research has mostly focused on building distributionally robust estimators where more weight is given to the outliers by considering worst-case distributional shifts in a neighborhood of the training distribution \citep{DuchiNa18, SinhaNaDu18, EsfahaniKu18, Shafieezadeh-AbadehEsKu15, JeongNa20, CauchoisGuAlDu20, CauchoisGuDu21, CauchoisGuAlDu22, DuchiGuJiSu24, Gupta22, SubbaswamyAdSa21aistats}.
+In contrast, we quantify the stability of potentially non-linear statistical parameters under both overall and variable-specific distributional shifts.